Researchers: Great discoveries

 start with you

 As a researcher in the field of neuroscience, you

 are the reason great discoveries are made every day.
 Whether you’re an undergraduate, a PhD or MD student, a postdoctoral fellow, research associate, or tenured faculty, the Brain Research Foundation (BRF) invites you to become a part of our community.
 You can join us for Neuroscience Day, meet our Scientific Review Committee

 , or, if you qualify, you can apply for a grant through our Fay/Frank Seed Grant Program, and Scientific Innovations Award Program.

-On Friday, January 17, 2014, the Brain Research Foundation hosted the 14th Annual Neuroscience Day.
+On Friday, January 22, 2016, Brain Research Foundation will host it's 16th Annual Neuroscience Day.
 This unique forum is intended to provide members of the Chicago area neuroscience community with opportunities to share interests in an informal setting and to stimulate scientific interactions between universities.
-Please check back in the future for information on Neuroscience Day 2015.
+Please check back in the future for information on Neuroscience Day 2016.

 The Fay/Frank Seed Grant Program